-Explosion or fire can occur under certain causing death or serious injury:

-- Turn the engine OFF. - DO NOT smoke or allow open flame or sparks within 50 feet (15 meters) of the refueling area. - DO NOT refuel unattended, avoid contact and spilling. - · DO NOT refuel indoors. - DO NOT use a plastic funnel. - DO NOT allow any spilled fuel to remain on your boat's finish. - DO NOT allow a fuel system problem to go unchecked. - Always maintain contact with the fuel nozzle and the fuel tank to prevent electrostatic spark.
+Explosion or fire can occur under certain conditions, causing death or serious injury • Turn the en gine OFF. noke or allow open flame or sparks within meters) of the refueling area. • DO NOT ref uel unattended, avoid contact and spilling. • DO NOT ref uel indoors. • DO NOT us e a plastic funnel. • DO NOT allo finish. ow any spilled fuel to remain on your boat's • DO NOT allo ow a fuel system problem to go unchecked. - intain contact with the fuel nozzle and the prevent electrostatic spark.